Are you ready for spring?

 Can the spring weather really make us sick?

-Many cultures describe “an ill wind”, which quickly changes the temperature and brings symptoms of poor health.
-Some examples are the sirocco wind in southern Europe and the Chinook of the Rocky Mountains.
-In Australia, pollen and dust, from northerly winds in spring, irritate the eyes, nose and lungs, particularly in those with allergies.
+In Australia, pollen and dust can irritate the eyes, nose and lungs, particularly in those with allergies.
 The moist air that accompany seasonal thunderstorms can also break up pollen and pollution into smaller particles which are more easily inhaled deep into the lungs and set off asthma attacks.
-Warm and moist conditions also stimulate the release of fungal spores which can also set off allergies in some people.
+Warm and moist conditions may also stimulate the release of fungal spores which can also set off allergies in some people.

-All this aside Spring is a transformative season where rebirth and regeneration shows us just how beautiful nature can be.
+All this aside spring is a transformative season where rebirth and regeneration shows us just how beautiful nature can be.
 What better time for recharging and renewing our health and wellbeing, both inside and out.
-Nutraviva’s spring collection is the perfect accompaniment, helping to keep you looking good and feeling in great shape.